redtexts/texts/gorter_1920_open_letter_to_lenin.md

 Of course, compromising in all directions, as you so captivatingly describe it, even making use of the rifts between the Liberals and the landowners, was alright for you.
 With us it is impossible.
 Consequently the difference in tactics between the East and the West.
 Our tactics fit our conditions.
 They are just as good as yours were under Russian conditions.

 I find your Russian examples especially on pages 12, 13, 26, 27, 37, 40, 51 and 52.
 But no matter what these examples may mean for the Russian trade union question (p.
 27), for Western Europe they mean nothing at all, as here the proletariat needs far stronger weapons.
-As far as parliamentarism is concerned, your examples have been taken from a period when the revolution had not broken out (pp. 16, 26, 41 and 51 for instance), and these, therefore, either do not apply to the point in question, or, in so far as you could use the parties of the poor peasants and petty-bourgeoisie, they are so different from conditions here (pp. 12, 37, 40, 41 and 51), as to mean nothing to us [(30)][notes].
+As far as parliamentarism is concerned, your examples have been taken from a period when the revolution had not broken out (pp. 16, 26, 41 and 51 for instance), and these, therefore, either do not apply to the point in question, or, in so far as you could use the parties of the poor peasants and petty-bourgeoisie, they are so different from conditions here (pp. 12, 37, 40, 41 and 51), as to mean nothing to us^[To deal with all these Russian examples would be too monotonous.
+I request the reader to read them all over.
+He will see that what I have said above is right.].

 It seems to me, Comrade, that your utterly wrong judgment, the utterly mistaken conception of your book, and no less the tactics of the Executive in Moscow, are to be attributed exclusively to the fact that you do not know enough about relations over here, or rather that you fail to draw the right conclusions from what you know, that you judge things too much from the Russian point of view.